umdenes100/VisionSystemSimulatorInstallers/README.md

 3. An Arduino board and USB cable.
 Your instructor will provide these materials to you.

 ### Youtube Video explaining download and installation instructions
 This video shows how to download and install the simulator.
 The steps are also outlined below.
-Click on the thumbnail to be redirected to the Youtube video, or follow the steps listed below the thumbnail.
+Click on the YouTube video, or follow the steps listed below the thumbnail.

 [![Alt text](https://img.youtube.com/vi/AihF7YBAHrc/0.jpg)](https://www.youtube.com/watch?v=AihF7YBAHrc)